olegantonyan/super_awesome_print_rubocop/README.md

 ## Usage

-Run `rubocop as usual`.
+Run `rubocop` as usual.
 It should fail if you have `sap` call in your code.

 ## Development